Itiviti/simple-slack-api/README.md

 ## How to use it ?

-You can find some sample of the most common use cases in the sample folder.
+You can find some samples of the most common use cases in the [samples](https://github.com/Ullink/simple-slack-api/tree/master/samples) folder.

 ## Features